callistusystan/Lecturefy_HackaMon/README.md

 The concept is an interactive platform for lecturers to present their powerpoint slides, with special addons/plugins that we call "Boosters".
 This project was made by Team Pineapple Bae with React, Chart.js, Node.js, Express and Socket.io.

-## Frontend Development Team
+## Development Team
-1. Patrick Shaw
+- Patrick Shaw
-2. Callistus Tan
+- Callistus Tan
+- David Lei
+- Liam Ketchup
-3. Ramzi Hossari
+- Ramzi Hossari
-4. Pedro Coelho Pais
+- Pedro Coelho Pais

-## Backend Development Team
-1. David Lei
-2. Liam Ketchup
-3. Patrick Shaw